jakobzhao/geog458/labs/lab01/readme.md

 1\.
 On your local computer, create a text file, and name it `resume.md`.

 2\.
-Open this file `resume.md` with `Atom`.
+Open this file `resume.md` with `Visual Studio Code`.
 Then, you can work on your resume.
 If you are not familiar with Markdown, please refer to a tutorial at [here](https://guides.github.com/features/mastering-markdown/).
 Or you can start with copying and pasting the template below.
 Notably, this template is only for your reference.
 You probably do not want to share too much about your personal information such as phone number, address and etc. You can also provide made-up information if you feel uncomfortable sharing your personal information online.
 This is just a practice for your to get familiar with markdown.

 ```markdown
 # Your Name